Election Massacre of 1874: Events

+On the eve of the 1874 election, approximately 1,000 black Republicans were camped outside of Eufaula.
+While rumors spread throughout the white community that black Republicans would attempt an invasion.
 On election day, November 3, 1874, an Alabama chapter of the White League repeated actions taken earlier that year in Vicksburg, Mississippi.
-They invaded Eufaula and with firearms ambushed Black voters as they marched down Broad Street, killing an estimated 15-40 black Republicans, injuring at least 70 more, and driving off more than 1,000 unarmed Republicans from the polls.
+After the election started, an underage black Republican was caught attempting to vote.
+After being discovered by the white democrats, he was stabbed in an alleyway.
+The White League invaded Eufaula and, with firearms, ambushed Black voters as they marched down Broad Street, killing an estimated 15-40 black Republicans, injuring at least 70 more, and driving off more than 1,000 unarmed Republicans from the polls.
 The group moved on to Spring Hill, where members stormed the polling place, destroying the ballot box, and killing the 16-year-old son of a white Republican judge in their shooting.

 The White League refused to count any Republican votes cast.
 But, Republican voters reflected the black majority in the county, as well as white supporters.
 They outnumbered Democratic voters by a margin greater than two to one.
 The League declared the Democratic candidates victorious, forced Republican politicians out of office, and seized every county office in Barbour County in a kind of coup d'état.
 Such actions were repeated in other parts of the South in the 1870s, as Democrats sought to regain political dominance in states with black majorities and numerous Republican officials.
-In Barbour County, the Democrats auctioned off as "slaves" (for a maximum cost of $2 per month), or otherwise silenced all Republican witnesses to the events.
+In Barbour County, the Democrats auctioned off as "slaves" (for a maximum cost of $2 per month) or otherwise silenced all Republican witnesses to the events.
 They were intimidated from testifying to the coup if the case went to federal court.
+Eventually, the rioters stood before a grand jury, and the grand jury blamed the "militant" black Republicans for the tense atmosphere in Eufaula.